nhayward/revpit/user/pages/07.faq/default.md

 <div markdown="1">

 **A:** Each editor may request something different; it is entirely up to them.
-Participating authors need to have their query letter, complete manuscript, and a 1-2 page (500-1000 words) single-spaced synopsis ready by the first day of submissions, April 21st.
+Participating authors need to have their query letter, complete manuscript, and a 1-2 page (500-1000 words) single-spaced synopsis ready by the first day of submissions.

 </div>